ashwin2802/terminator/README.md

-# Execution Service
+# Terminator
-A rosservice-based hack to control execution of a ROS node.
+A rosservice-based hack to control execution and termination of a ROS node.

 This package is an implementation of a custom service that can be used to start and stop the publishers and subscribers of a node as and when required, or to also cleanly kill the node.